almitrad/SheEO-Website/README.md

 # SheEO-Website
-A informative website created for SheEO, a self-founded organization working towards gender parity in business and tech.
+An informative website created for SheEO, a self-founded organization working towards gender parity in business and tech.